dukeoflaser/ActiveRecordAssociations/README.md

 restore_world_id!
 ```

 If we compare this list of methods to the previous list of `belongs_to` and `has_many` methods, we can see that adding the `through:` argument to the macro does not create any additional methods.
+The same goes for Class methods: nothing new.

 A Character can have many powerups, like this: `nameless_character.powerups => [...]` but we also want a list of every character that has each powerup, like this: `nameless_powerup.characters => [...]`.